Overcoming Learned Helplessness? (Step-by-Step Plan with Examples)

 2. Personal helplessness is when someone feels like there is a possible solution to their pain that other people may be able to find, but personally, they aren’t able to find a solution.

-For example, a student puts forth all of their effort and spends an excessive amount of time writing a paper, yet they fail anyway.
+Example: a student puts forth all of their efforts and spends an excessive amount of time writing a paper, yet they fail anyway.
 This would lead to a sense of personal helplessness because they believe that by working hard they would have gotten as good a grade on their paper as their classmates did.
 It is likely that internal traits lead to a sense of personal helplessness.

 [WARNING: Mention of animal experiment and abuse.]